tea2code/fantasy-rts/README.md

         sprites:
             namespace: sprite
             sprite:
-                name: unknown
+                - name: unknown
                   ...

-This describes a sprite entity with the *name* "unknown" in the *namespace* "sprite" which is in the *namespace* "style".
+This describes a sprite entity with the *name* "unknown" in the *namespace* "sprite" which itself is in the *namespace* "style".
 This means the full id of this sprite entity is "style.sprite.unknown".

 ### Modifications